1. Purpose of the policy

 Staff on paid parental leave who make compulsory superannuation contributions will continue to pay employee contributions and the University will continue to pay employer contributions during the period of paid leave.

-Staff may request to return to work on a fractional basis for up to 12 months.
+Staff may request to return to work on a fractional basis up until the child reaches school age.
 Approval will depend on the requirements of the work area and the University and the mutual agreement of the Cost Centre Manager, supervisor and staff member.
-Other arrangements may be agreed upon between the Cost Centre Manager, supervisor, and the staff member.

 Paid parental leave is granted on the understanding that the staff member will return to work at the end of the leave period for a minimum period equivalent to the period of leave.

-If maternity leave has commenced, or has been applied for but not commenced, and the pregnancy of the staff member terminates other than by the birth of a living child after the 20th week of pregnancy, or upon the death of the child during the period of leave, then the staff member will be entitled to the full period of approved maternity leave.
-In addition, the staff member may apply for unpaid leave up to a period of 12 weeks or a longer period, up to a maximum of 52 weeks, if certified by a medical practitioner.
+If parental leave has commenced, or has been applied for but not commenced, and the pregnancy of the staff member terminates other than by the birth of a living child after the 20th week of pregnancy, or upon the death of the child during the period of leave, then the staff member will be entitled to the full period of approved parental leave.
+In addition, the staff member may apply for unpaid leave up to a maximum of 52 weeks, if certified by a medical practitioner.

-If long-term unpaid parental leave has commenced, and the staff member’s child dies during the period of leave, then the staff member may apply for unpaid leave up to a period of 12 weeks or a longer period, up to a maximum of 52 weeks, if certified by a medical practitioner.
+If long-term unpaid parental leave has commenced, and the staff member’s child dies during the period of leave, then the staff member may apply for unpaid leave up to a maximum of 52 weeks, if certified by a medical practitioner.